-It’s finally happened – after what feels like months and months of winter hibernation, spring has arrived.
-And what better way to celebrate its arrival, than by getting outside and blowing the cobwebs away with some of the world’s most exciting outdoor adventures.
+As we move into peak summer with long warm evenings ahead what better way to celebrate, than by getting outside and blowing the cobwebs away with some of the world’s most exciting outdoor adventures.
 Here’s our short-list of activities you just have to try this year.

 If you’re not familiar with it, that may be because there’s no easy way to define coasteering.
 It usually involves some or all of the following – climbing, rock-pooling, caving, swimming, body-surfing and cliff-jumping.
 It’s an up-close and often thrilling way to explore Britain’s coast, while the changing wildlife, tides and weather ensure that no two experiences are ever the same.